covid19-csu/covid-model-data/README.md

-# covid-model-data
-Data and Code for COVID modeling paper
+# Data  and Code for COVID State-Space Model

+## Overview
+This repository contains the data and code to accompany the paper "Tracking the Transmission Dynamics of COVID-19 with a Time-Varying State-Space Model".